 Juvela gluten free white mix

-Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version…until today!
-And what’s really nice, is the blackcurrants I’ve used for this pie, have come from my dad’s next-door neighbours garden.
-She let me pop in the other day and pick myself a container full!
+Really giddy to share this recipe for a gluten free blackcurrant pie, as it’s one of my favourite puddings that my grandma used to make, and since being diagnosed with coeliac I have never made myself a gluten free version.
+Until today.
+And what’s nice, is the blackcurrants I’ve used to make this pie came from my dad’s next-door neighbour, Brenda’s garden.
+She kindly invited me pop in to pick what I wanted.

 Although it’s a little late in the day to be sharing these gluten free Burns night buns with you, I thought the fabulous cake toppers I have used, may inspire you for other special events coming up in the future.
 Valentine’s Day maybe?

 Last month I shared this great recipe for a gluten free ginger sponge on Juvela’s blog.
-The original recipe I used was taken from my mums handwritten recipe book.
-And was something she would often made for us as a family or when we had friends over for tea.
-It was always a particular favourite of mine.
-Especially when it was served up with nice thick hot *custard – and I always got the custard skin too.
-Which I think I’ve told you before, I love!
+The original recipe I used for the ginger sponge came from my mum’s handwritten recipe book.
+It was something my mum would often make for us, as a family, or when we had friends over for tea and it was always a favourite of mine, especially when served up with *custard; I always got the custard skin too, which I think I’ve told you before, I love!

-So, now I’ve explained that this ginger sponge used to be a huge hit for me.
-I’m sure you can imagine my delight, when I finally got around to making a gluten free version with Juvela gluten free mix.
-And the fact, it tasted just as good as I remembered too….happy days!!
+So, now I’ve given you a little ‘background’ into one of my favourite puds, you can imagine my delight, when I finally got around to making a gluten free version, which btw tastes just as good as I remember.

 These super-duper cupcake cuties can be whipped up at a drop of a hat, by using the simple all in one gluten free sponge cake recipe.
 Once baked, cool and top with a delicious swirl of buttercream and whatever gf sprinkles that take your fancy!!

 We were fortunate to have a great school cook called Mrs Dodd.
 But, she took no messing from us kids, and would think nothing of banging her rolling pin on the counter if we got too rowdy.
-Mrs Dodd did have a soft heart though, and if we were well behaved, we got the chance to scrape out and enjoy the left overs from the pudding tins.
-The syrup sponge tin being the best of them all, with its ‘sweet gooeyness’ firmly wedged into every corner!!
+Mrs Dodd did have a soft heart though, and if we behaved ourselves, we got the chance to scrape out and enjoy the left overs from the large pudding tins.
+The syrup sponge tin was the best; with lots of ‘sweet gooeyness’ firmly wedged in the corners.